 4. Authenticate your email account

-Authentication is a process done to maintain your sender reputation, which indirectly helps you to reduce email bounce back rate.
+Authentication is a process done to maintain your sender reputation, which indirectly helps you to reduce the email bounce back rate.
 There are three types of authentication processes to improve your email deliverability.

 These techniques help the receiver’s server to check the authenticity of the email received.
-When the receiver’s server gets these records in your email, they provide a clean chit to your message and reduces your email bounce rate.
+When the receiver’s server gets these records in your email, they provide a clean chit to your message and reduce your email bounce rate.

 5. Don’t spam your content